-Date: February 2009

 Committee: Finance Committee

-Status: Standing

-Responsible To: The Board of Directors

-Reports To: Board of Directors and the Membership

-Composition: A maximum of nine members who are not directors, and the Treasurer(s).
+Composition: A maximum of nine members who are not

+directors, and the Treasurer(s).
 The Financial Services Coordinator and the General Manager are members of this committee.

 Committee members (excluding the Treasurer, the Financial Services Coordinator, and the General Manager) can serve up to maximum of five years and then are required to take a year off.

 Date of Amendment or Replacement: March 2011, March 2015, November 2016,

 February 2017, February 2020

 - 1. Review and report to the board, monthly Financial Statements, with special attention to budget control, and investments.
 May do a random audit on individual General Ledger accounts. - 2.
-Prepare annual operating budget from information provided by other committees, board, and staff. - 3.
-Works with the General Manager regarding investments in accordance with the Investment Policy. - 4.
+Prepare annual operating budget from information provided by other committees, board, and staff. - Works with the General Manager regarding investments in accordance with the Investment Policy. - 4.
 Work in conjunction with the Board of Directors and the Property Maintenance Committee on Reserve accounting and contingency budgeting relating to Replacement Policies.
 Make recommendations for transfer of funds between Reserve Accounts. - 5.
 Review allocation of all major financial expenditures. - 6.
 Review and prepare the annual report form.